H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Lateral Movement/NTLM Hash/Overpass the Hash  Pass the Key.md

 ### If we have any of those keys (DES,RC4,AES128,AES256) we can ask the KDC for a TGT without requiring the actual password.
 (Pass-the-Key)

+## Globally, all the Impacket tools and the ones that use the library can authenticate via Pass The Key with the -aesKey command line parameter instead of specifying the password.
+For NetExec it's --aesKey.

 ####

     privilege::debug